Which EU countries offer Startup Visa?

 -

-Eligibility: - Must work with a Dutch-approved facilitator.
+- Must work with a Dutch-approved facilitator.

 - Business plan demonstrating innovation and scalability.